 It’s not necessary to spend a lot of money entertaining the troops in Montréal.
 Our kids just loved riding “Le Metro” from place to place.
 As public transportation goes, this underground subway system is clean, convenient, reliable, and easy to navigate even if you don’t speak French.
 Sixteen stations tie in to the RÉSO Underground Pedestrian Network – a subterranean, weather-proof environment connecting 22 miles of malls and shops, hotels, restaurants, universities, the train station and the hockey stadium.
 Within Place Montreal Trust, one of the shopping centers, the Indigo bookstore has an extensive children’s section on the top floor.

 Traci L. Suppa is a road trippin’ mom.
-She drags her small-town family to see a quirky array of the “world’s largest” attractions, and blogs about it at Go BIG or Go Home.
+She drags her small-town family to see a quirky array of the “world’s largest” attractions.
 Follow her on Twitter at @GoBIG_GoHome.